 WRISC’s Women’s Support Groups operate throughout the year.
 These groups offer women opportunity to talk and learn about family violence together and to reflect on their own experiences in a safe, non-judgemental and supportive environment with others who share similar experiences.

 Family violence can cause disempowerment and disconnection, WRISC’s Women’s Support Groups aim to promote safety, build on strengths, foster hope and create connections, empowering women in their next steps after violence.

 Women’s Support Group (Ballarat)

 The Women’s Support Group is a safe and confidential space for women to meet other women who have experienced family violence and to help participants through their experience of family violence.
 This group is informal allowing for flexible attendance.

-- Operating in Ballarat on a fortnightly basis.
+- Operating in Ballarat on a weekly basis for 8 week terms.

 - Options for online groups are being explored.

 This group utilises arts based therapeutic approaches to provide space for mothers and carers to connect, learn about and reflect on the impacts of family violence on their own and their children’s lives in creative ways.